10 Icons of Manitoba's North

 Sam Waller Museum, The Pas/OCN

-This must-see museum in The Pas is housed in the former historic court-house.
+This must-see museum in The Pas is housed in the former historic courthouse.
 Today, the museum has a wide collection of artifacts, knick knacks and curiosities curated from local collector Sam Waller.
-Beyond being a collector, he was a skilled naturalist, taxidermist, museum curator, and teacher.
-You'll be impressed by an extensive taxidermy collection, traditional Indigenous dress, and the exhibits verging on the downright curious, such as a two-head calf and family of dressed-up fleas.
+Beyond being a collector, he was a skilled naturalist, taxidermist, museum curator and teacher.
+You'll be impressed by an extensive taxidermy collection, traditional Indigenous pieces and the exhibits verging on the downright curious, such as a two-headed calf and family of dressed-up fleas.
 The museum also offers guided walks that take visitors on a narrated tour of the downtown area.

 About The Author